camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-spin/04-xml.html.md

 The call to `SpinValues.jsonValue(...).create()` will transform the string into a DomXML object wrapped by Spin.

-If we wanted to retrieve the JSON in another JavaDelegate and e.g. add some more information we could do this easily:
+If we wanted to retrieve the XML in another JavaDelegate and e.g. add some more information we could do this easily:

 ```java
 public class AddDataDelegate implements JavaDelegate {